 Investing in the stock market will give you higher gains than most other asset classes including property.
 Just look at this article I wrote comparing returns of different asset classes in the UK.

 Investing in stocks is risky but by taking the rights steps, these risks can be minimised.
-Here are 5 steps to take that will help you negate the risk of stock market investing:
+All you need to do is learn how to invest in stocks by starting from the bottom and working up in terms of your level of investments.
+It’s easy to get carried away and end up getting lost, so here are 5 steps to take that will help you negate the risk of stock market investing:

 1. Invest in a broadly diversified portfolio of low cost ETFs and index funds